Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

 						  - XML
 						  - HTTP POST
 --------------------- 	---------------------------------------------------------------------------
-Desired notifications	Payment Card Industry Data Security Standards
+Desired notifications	Payment Card Industry Data Security Standards.Refer to the appendices - *Appendix B. Payment definitions* - for the full list of available transaction statuses.
 =====================  	===========================================================================

 ---------------
 Response Fields
 ---------------

-The following table lists and describes the response fields received on the notification call.
+The following table lists and describes the response fields received on the :term:`notification` call.

 ==========================  ===================================================================================================================================================================
 Field Name                  Description
 ==========================  ===================================================================================================================================================================
-state                       transaction state.
+state                       Transaction state.
 Value must be a member of the following list.

 							  -	completed
 							  -	pending